 Mental Health Counseling

 UGA M.Ed.
-Mental Health Counseling interviews will be held VIRTUALLY for the Fall 2021 admission cycle.
+Mental Health Counseling program interviews will be held VIRTUALLY for the 2023-2024 admission cycle.
+Interviews are scheduled for Friday, February 24, 2023.

 Two programs in the department support counselors to work in a variety of mental health settings.
 These programs are the include the M.Ed. in Professional Counseling/Mental Health Counseling and the Ph.D. in Counseling Psychology.
 Depending on the degree program and internship setting, graduates are prepared to serve as counselors in settings such as the following: